cristian-guerrero/legion-go-tricks/README.md

 ### Force enable 60Hz

-Due to a bug in gamescope, FPS often gets artificially capped by Steam at 72fps.
+Due to a bug in gamescope, FPS often gets artificially capped by Steam at 72fps while running at 144Hz.
+FPS Limiter is also broken.

 This fix was tested on NobaraOS 38 with the latest updates, untested on ChimeraOS and Bazzite